-Neuroscience (the scientific study of the brain) has shown that giving oneself compassion or being self-critical (ie where the compassion or criticism is INTERNALLY GENERATED) has very similar biochemical effects upon the brain as would be generated by EXTERNAL STIMULI (ie others showing us compassion or criticizing us).
-For more about this very interesting area of research it is well worth reading the study on EMPATHY AND MIRROR NEURONS by Decety and Jackson (2004).
+Neuroscience (the scientific study of the brain) has shown that giving oneself compassion or being self-critical (i.e. where compassion or criticism is INTERNALLY GENERATED) has very similar biochemical effects upon the brain as would be generated by EXTERNAL STIMULI (ie others showing us compassion or criticizing us).
+For more about this very interesting area of research, it is well worth reading the study on EMPATHY AND MIRROR NEURONS by Decety and Jackson (2004).

 Because CFT is based on a similar theory to cognitive behavioral therapy (CBT) it focuses on reasoning, rumination, behaviors, emotions, and motives in a similar way to how CBT does.